waynegraham/registry.clir.org/_projects/2010-social-activism-in-western-new-york.md

 ---
 layout: project
-title: "Social Activism in Western New York"
+title: Social Activism in Western New York
 ---